 This is where both boards really excel.
 But again, they are slightly different and suited to different styles of freestyle riding.

 Stepping up to the jumps, they both perform really well.
-I found the Huck Knife has a little more pop, if you hit the sweet spot of the board, but the simpler design of the Process gives a more consistent feel during take-off.
+I found the Huck Knife has a little more pop if you hit the board’s sweet spot, but the Process’s simpler design gives a more consistent feel during take-off.

-I haven’t ridden either of these boards in the half pipe, but I would imagine the Process performs better, again, due to its stiffer, more predictable flex.
+I haven’t ridden either of these boards in the half pipe, but I imagine the Process performs better again due to its stiffer, more predictable flex.

-Although neither of these boards were designed with powder in mind, they won’t hold you back from getting a few turns on a powder day!
-Twin, camber boards do not have a lot of float in the nose, but both these boards have a little something extra in the camber profile that will help you out in the deep stuff.
+Although neither of these boards was designed with powder in mind, they won’t hold you back from getting a few turns on a powder day!
+Twin camber boards do not have a lot of float in the nose, but both these boards have a little something extra in the camber profile that will help you out in the deep stuff.

 The Huck Knife has early rocker in both the tip and tail, which is just enough to lift the nose and reduce your chance of hooking the front of the board in the powder.